-Details: (1) While the Sputnik comparison has been in my mind from the start, I’m not certain if I used it before James Fallows did in his introduction to one of my essays on the Atlantic site.
-(2) While Id hope that Homer Hickam would like the idea of a well-stocked national digital library system, I don’t know his opinion on the issue.
+Details: (1) While the Sputnik comparison has been on my mind from the start, I’m not certain if I used it before James Fallows did in his introduction to one of my essays on the Atlantic site.
+(2) I’d hope that Homer Hickam would like the idea of a well-stocked national digital library system, but I don’t know his opinion on the issue.
 He is in no way connected with the LibraryCity site.
-Still, as I see it, his rocket boys experience is a good example of the desirability of providing the e-books and other digital content (including the interactive variety) that American students need to follow their passions all the way and fully develop their talents.
+Still, as I see it, his “rocket boys” experience is a good example of the desirability of providing the e-books and other digital content (including the interactive variety) that American students need to follow their passions all the way and fully develop their talents.

 Correction, Jan.
 15, 2011: I’ve fixed an error in Sputnik’s launch date.
 Ouch.
 There’s a reason why the movie is called October Sky.